jupyterhub/team-compass/docs/team/member-guide.md

 * Moving to the green team

-There's no pressure one way or another, this is just to check that you're still comfortable with the role, responsibilities, etc for your current position.
+There's no pressure one way or another, this is just to check that you're still comfortable with the role and responsibilities for your current position.
 ```

 There's no pressure or expectation associated with these check-ins, their goal